 The discovery of the remains in the basement of the Barracco Museum is fortuitous and dates back to 1899, during the partial demolition of the Renaissance building, which has housed the Museum since 1948, carried out for the opening of the new Corso Vittorio Emanuele thoroughfare.

-The Domus, which has not been open to the public since 2000, is open every day (except Mondays) until May, 29.
+The Domus, which has not been open to the public since 2000, is open on Saturdays and Sundays only until September, 25.

 The temporary reopening of the Domus, linked to the experiment, is only the first step of a wider and more complex project to enhance the site.